 All credentials used to access other systems (i.e., your database or a SaaS integration) are encrypted before we store them.

+Your data is always encrypted in transit and at rest within the Stitch environment.
 We offer several ways to get data into Stitch using encryption:

 Yes.
 SSL connections are currently supported for:

 Any database connected to Stitch using SSL must have SSL support turned on.
 To use SSL, just click the Connect using SSL checkbox underneath the Encryption Type menu in any of the credential pages of the databases listed above.

 For Heroku-specific instructions regarding SSL, we recommend checking out their documentation.

 You can also dive into the PostgreSQL SSL docs to learn more.